PyMamba/mamba-framework/docs/development/model.rst

 References
 ==========

-Of course we can define references between models (and between tables by extension) intanciating :class:`~storm.locals.Reference` and :class:`~storm.locals.ReferenceSet` objects in our model definition:
+Of course we can define references between models (and between tables by extension) instanciating :class:`~storm.locals.Reference` and :class:`~storm.locals.ReferenceSet` objects in our model definition:

 .. sourcecode:: python